oriuminc/vagrant-ariadne/README.md

 vagrant@localhost, so that any sent mail will be readable at /var/mail/vagrant in the VM.
 This default is mainly to prevent site-install errorsm, and can be edited on the Drupal's user page for the admin.
-* Several VM properties can be set in the `config/config.yml` file:
+* Several configuration settings can be tweaked in the `config/config.yml`: `project`, `basebox`, `memory`, `cpu_count`.
-  `basebox`, `project`, `memory` and `cpu_count`.
-Any one of these can also be set on the command line while running vagrant commands, and the values will be written into `config.yml` for later.
-For example:
-`memory=2000 cpu_count=4 bundle exec vagrant reload` will reload the VM using 4 cores and with 2GB of RAM.
+Alternatively, any one of these can also be set on the command line while running vagrant commands, and the values will be written into `config.yml`.
+For example: `memory=2000 cpu_count=4 bundle exec vagrant reload` will reload the VM using 4 cores and with 2GB of RAM.
 * Several baseboxes that are presumed to work for Ariadne are available for use: `lucid32` & `lucid64`.
 (More may be added to `config/baseboxes.yml` in the future.)
+* Ariadne's DNS resolver is set up to send all `*.dev` domains to the localhost, ie. Vagrant.
+* Ariadne uses agent forwarding to forward the host machine's ssh session into the VM, including keys and passphrases stored by ssh-agent.
+What this means is that your VM will have the same Git/SSH access that you enjoy on your local machine.
+* The standard MySQL port `3306` inside the VM has been forwarded to port `9306` on the local machine.
+This was done to avoid conflicts on systems with `3306` is already in use by MySQL on the local machine.
+When the VM is booted, you may connect your MySQL GUI to port `9306` to access the VM's MySQL directly.

 Known & Potential Issues
 ------------------------